-In order to ensure students receive the best possible support whilst at school, we have a very strong pastoral support system, combining Form Tutors, a Pastoral Lead for each year group, Year 6/7 Transition Lead (please see our Transition page) and Pastoral Manager to provide outstanding care for every single student.
+In order to ensure students receive the best possible support whilst at school, we have a very strong pastoral support system, combining Form Tutors, a Pastoral Lead for each year group and Pastoral Manager to provide outstanding care for every single student.

 It can be a daunting journey for students going from Year 6 to Year 7, so we have a dedicated Transition Lead to help support the journey from primary to secondary and once in Year 7, each year group has a Pastoral Lead and a Progress Lead who work with that year group throughout their lives at The Magna Carta School.
 The Pastoral Lead manages behaviour, attendance and well-being while the Progress Lead tracks academic progress to help every student improve and achieve the best possible grades within school.